HubertJN/Half-SPM-Solver/README.md

 - If an anode material is being simulated, it will still be the positive electrode with respect to lithium in this half-cell SMP model and the parameters need to be set accordingly

 ## Running the Simulation
 Once the input parameters are set and the 'SPM_input.nc' file has been created, the simulation can be run using the provided Makefile.

+### Serial Code
-To compile the code the command is:
+To run the code in serial execute the following commands:
 <br>
 ```
 make